jruby/jrubyfx/README.md

 ------
 * You must NOT set fx:controller in the FXML files.
 At the moment, due to JRuby bugs, Java is unable to initialize Ruby objects in this way.
 See Demo.rb for the proper way to set the controller (passing the fxml and stage into Controller#new)
+* FXML support in master for very complex documents is untested.
+Report bugs against JRubyFX-FxmlLoader with the FXML file if it fails.
 * You must use the provided JavaFXImpl::Launcher to launch the app (aka: call _yourFXApplicationClass_.launch()).
 This is due to the same JRuby bugs as above.
 * Errors loading jfxrt.jar are bugs.
 Please report if you encounter this issue, tell us your platform,